Monam1083/github-stats/README.md

 # github-stats

-Self-hosted, automatically-updating GitHub stats cards for [monam.tech](https://monam.tech) — no third-party rate limits, no downtime  no stale data.
+Self-hosted, automatically- updating GitHub stats cards for [monam.tech](https://monam.tech) — no third-party rate limits, no downtime  no stale data.

 ### Why this exists